The Edinburgh University Club of London

 Tim captivated his audience with a lavishly illustrated talk with over 200 images of pieces by Carl Fabergé, showing the variety of objects produced by the House between 1880 and its untimely demise in 1918.

-He gave us a glimpse into the design nowhow and fabrication techniques that put Fabergé ahead of its time, operating from its custom-built premises in St Petersburg that opened in 1901.
+He gave us a glimpse into the design knowhow and fabrication techniques that put Fabergé ahead of its time, operating from its custom-built premises in St Petersburg that opened in 1901.
 The talk was followed by supper in the main dining room of the Caledonian Club.

 Photograph by Carla Salvatore